racket/rhombus/rhombus/0000-rhombus.md

  | fib(n): fib(n-1) + fib(n-2)
 ```

-There's no `'else'` for this fused form.
+There's no `'else'` for this fused form, but `_` can be useful in
+catch-call clauses where the argument is not used.
 Also, the function name and
 all relevant argument positions have to be repeated in every case, but
 that's often a readable trade-off.
 Match-dispatching functions cannot
 have optional or keyword arguments, but different cases can have